How to Choose a Cell Viability or Cytotoxicity Assay

 The RealTime-Glo™ MT Cell Viability Assay (Cat.# G9711) allows you to monitor cell viability continually in the same sample well out to 72 hours depending on cell number.
 The assay measures the reducing potential of viable cells and is ATP-independent, providing an orthogonal method for viability determination.
 The RealTime-Glo™ Annexin V Apoptosis and Necrosis Assay (Cat.# JA1011) is a plate reader-based method that measures the real-time exposure of phosphatidylserine (PS) on the outer leaflet of cell membranes during the apoptotic process.
 The combination and timing of luminescent (apoptotic) and fluorescent (necrotic) signals is used to differentiate secondary necrosis from necrosis caused by other cytotoxic events.
 The CellTox™ Green Cytotoxicity Assay (Cat.# G8741) uses a dye that produces a fluorescent signal when bound to DNA in membrane-compromised cells.
 This assay can be applied directly to cells at seeding or when treating with a test compound at any incubation time point, allowing real-time kinetic measurement of the onset of cytotoxicity.

-Because these assays are non-toxic and non-lytic, the remaining viable cells remain intact for additional downstream applications resulting in more data per sample.
+Because these assays are nontoxic and nonlytic, the remaining viable cells remain intact for additional downstream applications resulting in more data per sample.
+Learn more about our portfolio of live-cell kinetic assays.

 How many samples do you need to test?